chloehudzik/workfront-learn.en/help/reporting/enhanced-analytics/8-planned-hours-and-duration-views.md

 ![An image of selecting a planned hours rather than duration](assets/section-1-5.png)

 Planned hours is the default.
 If you switch to duration, this does stick if you navigate away from [!DNL Analytics] and come back and between Workfront logins.

+## What does box size and color shade mean?

+Smaller, lighter blue boxes indicate fewer hours while larger boxes and darker shades of blue indicate more hours in comparison.
+For more information see [Understand the Project treemap visualization](https://experienceleague.adobe.com/docs/workfront/using/reporting/enhanced-analytics/project-treemap-overview.html?lang=en).